paladin-t/b8/docs/manual.md

 ## Graphics

 Program execution and rendering run on different threads with respective frame rates in BASIC8, program at 30 FPS and rendering at 60.
-Some properties, such as positions, rotations, etc. of graphics commands can be interpolated between current and previous frames, see `SET_INTERPOLATOR` for details.
+Some properties of graphics commands, such as positions, rotations, etc. can be interpolated between current and previous frames, see `SET_INTERPOLATOR` for details.
 Render queue can be ordered by rules:

 * "nil": not ordered, all graphics commands execute in a same queue
 * "map": graphics commands are separated into 5 sub queues, later drawing covers earlier